Survivor: Marquesas: Reception

-The season was ultimately met with mixed to negative reception, primarily due to the cast being seen as fairly forgettable, and the final two being perceived as having poor gameplay.
-However, the use of the Purple Rock tiebreaker has been one of the most polarizing moments in Survivor history, with critics divided on whether or not it was an unfair solution to a tie, or if it made for entertaining television.
+The use of the purple rock tiebreaker has been one of the most polarizing moments in Survivor history, with critics divided on whether or not it was an unfair solution to a tie, or if it made for entertaining television.

 Host Jeff Probst was not fond of this season, ranking it his second-to-least favorite (as of season 19).
 Probst stated, "Dramatically, I just felt like Marquesas never got any momentum, and by the time you got to the final two with Neleh and Vecepia — I'm sleeping."
+Winner Vecepia Towery was not contacted about appearing on the show's all-winner season, despite being one of only 14 female winners, as well as her status as the show's first African-American winner.
 He also said that the environment in Marquesas was the most brutally unpleasant in the show's history due to the biting no-no flies.

 However, Survivor columnist Dalton Ross of Entertainment Weekly gave this season a positive review, ranking it 17th out of 40 and calling it, "an underrated season that saw the first totem pole shake-up: where people on the bottom got together to overthrow those on the top.
 Yes, it was a weak final two, but it also had a woman peeing on a guy's hand.
 Plus: Purple rock!!!"